elixir-europe/rdmkit/pages/tool_assembly/xnat_pic_assembly.md

 ## Which task can be solved with XNAT-PIC?

 XNAT-PIC is a set of tools to support preclinical imaging scientists in their data management and processing needs.
-The Extensible Neuroimaging Archive Toolkit [XNAT](https://www.xnat.org/) is an imaging informatics platform developed by the Neuroinformatics Research Group at the Washington University for the management, storage and analysis of biomedical image data.
+The Extensible Neuroimaging Archive Toolkit {% tool "xnat" %} is an imaging informatics platform developed by the Neuroinformatics Research Group at the Washington University for the management, storage and analysis of biomedical image data.
 XNAT is an open-source project that can support a wide range of imaging modalities thanks to its extensibility.

 {% include image.html file="xnat-pic.png" caption="Figure 1.
 Schematic overview of the XNAT-PIC tool assembly." alt="Schematic overview of the XNAT-PIC tool assembly." %}